Chris Connor: 1949–1954: Big band beginnings and solo recordings with Bethlehem Records

+Later recordings

 She made her final recordings for HighNote: Haunted Heart in 2001 and Everything I Love in 2003.

 Billboard reported in 1955 that Connor's first two solo albums for Bethlehem, Sings Lullabys of Birdland and Sings Lullabys for Lovers, ranked No. 1 and No. 2 on the jazz chart for the week ending April 23, 1955.
 In 1957, she ranked No. 10 in the Favorite Female Vocalist disk jockey popularity poll behind Lena Horne and June Christy.

 Death

 A resident of Toms River, New Jersey, Connor died there from cancer on August 29, 2009, at the age of 81.
 Her longtime partner was her manager, Lori Muscarelle.